48 Hours in Oakland: A Weekend Travel Guide

 It is also just steps away from Oakland Marriott with delicious coffee!

 Old Oakland’s Farmer’s Market (Fridays only)

 This Farmer’s Market is amazing.
 It stretches all over Old Oakland and the produce and florals are affordable!
-We indulged in the delicious treats and food.
+We indulged in delicious treats and food.
 We grabbed tacos from Cholita Linda.
 Wow, amazing.
 I had the tofu taco and it is for sure out of this world.
-Then we walked around and treated ourself to pastries from every vendor haha!
+Then we walked around and treated ourselves to pastries from every vendor haha!